nyxordinal/plutus-be/README.md

    `php artisan key:generate`
 5. Generate JWT secret key
    `php artisan jwt:secret`
-6. Set your database credential in .env on key DB\_\*
+6. Set your database credential in .env on key `DB\_\*`
+7. Generate a pair of public and private RSA key with `pkcs1` padding
+8. Place your private RSA key in .env on key `RSA_PRIVATE_KEY`.
+If you want to make it as a one-line, make sure to use single quote
+9. Save your previously generated public RSA key and use it in [plutus-fe](https://github.com/nyxordinal/plutus-fe)
-7. If you are in production, do not forget to set APP_ENV in .env to "production" and set APP_DEBUG to "false"
+10. If you are in production, do not forget to set APP_ENV in .env to "production" and set APP_DEBUG to "false"

 ## Run Dev Server